napix/NapixServer/docs/first_step.rst

 By default, the url namespace is class name, in lower case.
 It can be changed by overriding the classmethod :meth:`~base.Manager.get_name`.
-;; or in the configuration file FIXME ?

 .. literalinclude:: /samples/basicpasswordfile.py
     :lines: 32-34